 Taking time off from running becomes increasingly important as you age.
 It is important for performance, as well as injury avoidance.
 The body takes longer to recover from racing and hard workouts the older you get, so training schedules need to be amended accordingly.

 By allowing your body to recover, you will actually receive greater benefits from your workouts.
 Rather than the hard-rest-hard routine you were used to in your twenties and thirties, it may be time to switch to a hard-rest-rest or hard-rest-cross-train regime to reap the full benefits of your hard work and remain injury-free.

 Cross-training is a great way to take an extra day of rest, while still enjoying an aerobic workout.
 Participate in non weight-bearing activities such as swimming or cycling.
 Cross-training alleviates the stress running puts on your body (especially on your knees, shins and hamstrings), while allowing you to maintain your level of fitness.

-Lifting weights is a sure-fire way to help preserve your fitness and injury-free status.
+Lifting weights or other forms of resistance training is a sure-fire way to help preserve your fitness and injury-free status.
 Resistance training will increase your muscle strength, muscle mass and bone density, all of which help to fight injury and maintain fitness.

 The ageing process generally brings about a fall in performance levels.
 Recovery takes far longer than before and we become much more injury prone.
 However, by making a few changes to your schedule and routine (and you don't have to wait until you are 40 to do this!), you can remain injury-free for years to come.